radxa/c200-bootupd/README.md

 This means the following changes are required to boot unmodified NVIDIA SD card image on other mediums:

 * EDK2 should patch kernel cmdline if it detects the invalid rootfs.

+### Radxa Airbox Orin

+Radxa Airbox Orin has some additional changes compared to Radxa Orin C200:

+* USB 3.0 hub is gone.
+Both USB 3.0 Type-A ports are connected directly to the module.
+* GPIO01, GPIO04, and GPIO11 are connected to a RGB LED.

+The embedded device tree and MB1 BCT Pinmux have been updated to support those features.

 ## Development